learn-co-curriculum/cssi-prework-python-multiple-and-default-arguments/README.md

     return "searching for " + airline_class + " class tickets from " + start_point + " to " + destination

 >>> print airfare_search("New York", "Mumbai", "first")
-searching for first class tickets from New York to Mumbai
+"searching for first class tickets from New York to Mumbai"

 >>> print airfare_search("Aruba", "Lima")
-searching for economy class tickets from Aruba to Lima
+"searching for economy class tickets from Aruba to Lima"

 ```